Together (For King & Country, Tori Kelly and Kirk Franklin song)

 "Together" is a song performed by an Australian Christian pop duo For King & Country with American singer Tori Kelly and American gospel musician Kirk Franklin.
 It was released as a standalone single on 1 May 2020.
 It was later included on the deluxe edition of the duo's third studio album Burn the Ships (2018), as well as their fifth studio album, What Are We Waiting For?
 (2022).
 The song was written by duo members Joel and Luke Smallbone, alongside Ran Jackson, Ricky Jackson. and Franklin.

 "Together" peaked at No. 2 on the US Hot Christian Songs chart.
 The song also went on to peak at No. 23 on the Bubbling Under Hot 100 chart.
 "Together" received nominations for the GMA Dove Award Song of the Year and Pop/Contemporary Recorded Song of the Year at the 2021 GMA Dove Awards.

-Together is certified gold single by RIAA on August 17, 2022 for 500,000 copies sold.
+"Together" was certified gold by the RIAA on August 17, 2022 for selling 500,000 copies.